rocketacademy/bootcamp-4.1/1-frontend/1.2-css/README.md

 ## Common CSS properties

-If you would like to explore the endless styling and presentation possibilities that CSS offers please have a [look here](https://www.w3schools.com/css/).
+If you would like to explore the endless styling and presentation possibilities that CSS offers please have a <a href="https://www.w3schools.com/css/" target="_blank">look here</a>.
 Otherwise here are some common CSS properties that you should become aware of.

 | CSS property     | Description                                                                                                                                                                                                                                   | Example usage                                                                |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |